Durban man sentenced to 25 years in jail for deaths of friends after night of partying

 “We have had sight of the WhatsApp chat messages.
 There is nowhere its shows my sister to be in a relationship with Mthethwa.
 He was simply asking her out,” said Magwaza.

 He said weeks ago they were angered when a TikTok video surfaced on social media where Chili had said he was a phunyuka bemphethe (someone who can evade a difficult situation.
 “He gloated on social media.
-This show our children are not safe in society,” said Magwaza.
+This show our children are not safe in society.

 “My nephew's life has changed.
 It’s not easy losing a mother.
 This has affected his school results.
-Our family has to now contend with taking my sister to extra classes every day,” he said.
+Our family has to now contend with taking my sister to extra classes every day.”

 Gabisa also told of experiencing similar pain.